drbfraser/CRADLE-Platform/docs/development.md

 npm start
 ```

+If installation fails due to out-dated dependencies, try `npm install --legacy-peer-deps`.

-If there are a lot of vulnerabilities, try to fix by running `npm ci` to install directly from the `package-lock.json`, or you can try fixing the vulnerabilities with a combination of `npm audit fix`, `npm audit fix --legacy-peer-deps`, and `npm audit fix --force`.
+If there are a lot of vulnerabilities, try to fix them by running `npm ci` to install directly from the `package-lock.json`.
+Be careful with `npm audit fix`, as it can introduce more vulnerabilities.
+Consider committing your changes first, and then attempting a combination of `npm audit fix`, `npm audit fix --legacy-peer-deps`, and `npm audit fix --force`.

 If there are errors during `npm start`, try running `npm ci` to install directly from the `package-lock.json`.